zhiwenh/delib/README.md

 # DeLib

-Light framework for [Ethereum](https://www.ethereum.org/) that lets you interact with smart contracts using its CLI and spawn your own Ethereum private blockchains.
+Simple framework for Ethereum that lets you interact with smart contracts using its CLI and spawn your own Ethereum private blockchains.

 DeLib's features include: